-- supply of housing.
-Second, allowing attractive residential development along the corridor will improve the visual quality of Maclay Avenue by making one of the city's greatest assets, the character of its residential neighborhoods, visible on the thoroughfare. - E. The Workplace Flex District The City's Workplace: The Workplace Flex District is established along First Street and along the north side of Truman Street between Kalisher Street and Hubbard Avenue to support the continued functioning and expansion of the City's light industrial, workshop, and large-scale commercial sectors.
+- underutilized commercial parcels that have the potential to be restructured to enable pent-up investment opportunities to expand the city's supply of housing.
+Second, allowing attractive residential development along the corridor will improve the visual quality of Maclay Avenue by making one of the city's greatest assets, the character of its residential neighborhoods, visible on the thoroughfare. - The Workplace Flex District The City's Workplace: The Workplace Flex District is established along First Street and along the north side of Truman Street between Kalisher Street and Hubbard Avenue to support the continued functioning and expansion of the City's light industrial, workshop, and large-scale commercial sectors.
 It also accommodates live-work uses, subject to a conditional use permit.
 The Workplace Flex District provides a framework for creating a more inviting pedestrian, bicycle, and vehicular connection along First Street between the Metrolink Station and Maclay Avenue's "main street," the Civic Center, and along Truman Street between the Metrolink Station and Downtown. - F. The General Neighborhood District Neighborhood Compatible Multi-family Housing: The General Neighborhood District is established to ensure that multi-family housing along the south side of Second Street transitions between First Street's commercial and light industrial buildings, and the single-family residential neighborhoods to the north.
 New multi-family buildings face Second Street with two-story masses at the front of the lot that are in character with the single-family houses across the street.
 Higher masses up to four stories are allowed at the center and rear of the lot.